sgsbucket/animan-doc/docs/animan/member_preference.md

 #### Steps:

-1. Once logged in, navigate to the Profile page and click the "Request Account Change" button.
+1. Once logged in and on the Profile page, click the "Request Account Change" button.
 1. Type in the new email address and click the "Confirm" button.
 1. Log out of the current account, and log in with the Google, Apple, Facebook, or Twitter account associated with the new email.
 1. When logged in to Animan, a dialog pops up to confirm the email change.